The story of my DIY reverse shiplap.

 If you aren’t familiar with my $100 dollar bathroom makeover this is the before.
 The 100 dollar room makeover challenge was started by my friend Erin at Lemons, Lavender and Laundry.
 It really is the coolest challenge!
 Have you ever tried to create a room makeover for 100 dollars or less?
 Let me just say, you need to have some creative plans and ingenious ideas.

 Awesome right?
 No, not really.
-This room was in need of much love.
-You see those scratches on the wall through the mirror?
+This room was in need of much love, do you see those scratches on the wall through the mirror?
 One night our German Shepherd shut the door on himself and was locked in there all night!
 Nobody heard him bark..I felt so bad!
+Consequently, we now have some nasty scratches on the wall.

 Now, coming up with a budget friendly, stylish, and fun shiplap wall treatment for this bathroom was going to be hard.
-I mean, how do you create something like that for next to nothing?
+How do you create something like that for next to nothing?

 I had brainstormed just about all I could to create this stylish, kid friendly, fun, yet stylish, farmhouse bathroom, but I was at a loss.
-I had tried drawing a “faux shiplap” on the wall with pencil and marker….
+With an attempt at drawing a “faux shiplap” on the wall with pencil and marker, which proved unsuccessful, I knew I needed to think of something else.

 I knew there had to be a way to create interest and dimension without spending my whole budget on just the accent wall treatment.
 I mean, I would have nice walls, but the rest of the bathroom would have been left the way it was.
 No Bueno, my friends, the kids would not go for that.
 Plus, the point of this project was to use my creative muscles to really think outside the box and create something stunning.